yec0707/CSSE416-breast-image-segmentation/README.md

 ## Web_stuff folder
 This folder contains the web python programme.
 This code originally comes from Lifei Liu, and was optimized by Chengyang Ye.
 When using the web app, upload files from the subfolder testSet so the labels can be uploaded automatically.
 To make this happen, the path to test folder has to be entered in the dataset folder on the left.

+## YOLO
+This folder contains the training results and scripts for **breast mass detection and classification** using Yolo, reference link : https://github.com/monajemi-arman/breast_cancer_detection?utm_source=chatgpt.com

 ## V-Unet
 This is the main folder where training on image segmentation happens.
 This code mainly uses package segmentation_models.pytorch, link as follows:
 https://github.com/qubvel-org/segmentation_models.pytorch.git